How to Scale and Automate Your Online Business 2021

 So what do you do now?
 You have two choices at this stage:

 - Carry on with your online business as it is and hope that the revenue keeps coming

 At this point, you may be thinking that you are very comfortable with your online business as it is.
 You are very proud of the fact (and so you should be) that you created this business from nothing and now it is earning you consistent income.
 So why should you even consider scaling it?

 The harsh reality is that things change all of the time online.
 Today you have a great online business that is earning you good money.
 Tomorrow it could all be gone.
 It just takes a larger competitor to spot what you are doing, replicate your business and target your customers with more enticing offers.

 Do you think that this cannot happen to you?
 It’s time to think again!
 Many online businesses that were successful at one time have disappeared because they stayed where they were and didn’t scale.
 It is not difficult for a competitor to reverse engineer your online business and copy it.
 They can throw money at this and wipe you out very quickly.

-Ok this doesn’t happen to everyone.
-There are many examples of small online businesses that are still going today after many years.
+Ok, this doesn’t happen to everyone.
+There are many examples of small online businesses that are still going on today after many years.
 But is it worth taking the chance?
 Let’s take a look at the benefits of scaling your online business.

 Benefits of Scaling your Online Business